docs / cli / commands

 opentraces bucket repair --json

-opentraces bucket rebuild --json
+opentraces bucket reclaim --json

-opentraces bucket prune --dry-run --json
+opentraces bucket reclaim --apply --json

-opentraces bucket remote status --json
+opentraces bucket sync status --json

-opentraces bucket remote diff --json
+opentraces bucket sync diff --json

-opentraces bucket remote push --json
+opentraces bucket sync push --dry-run --json

-opentraces bucket remote pull --json
+opentraces bucket sync push --json

-opentraces bucket replay --repo /path/to/git-clone --json
+opentraces bucket sync pull --json

 opentraces bucket security status